 Worker termites are responsible for locating food sources, feeding the rest of the colony, and constructing tunnels and nests.
 Without the worker termites, the rest of the colony would perish.
 These busy workers are the termites that damage the structural integrity of a Longview home or business by tunneling.
 Unfortunately, worker termites are also the largest group in the termite caste system.
 Workers maintain the tunnels and clean debris from the nest, as well as bringing chewed cellulose back for the larvae, soldiers, and reproductives.

 Once an existing termite colony has matured, several larvae molt into reproductives.
 These secondary reproductives leave their original termite colonies in large swarms to mate.
 This reproductive process is called nuptial flight.
 Unfortunately, nuptial flight spells trouble for many Longview homeowners.
 After mating, reproductive termites find new locations to start their own colonies and shed their wings.
 In many cases, termite swarmers nest on the same property as their original colonies, which is why some termite infestations involve multiple termite colonies.
-Each year, termites cost United States home and business owners over 5 billion dollars in property damage.
+Each year, termites cost United States home and business owners over $5 billion in property damage.
 Significant structural damage may occur slower or faster for your home, depending on the size of your termite infestation.
 Subterranean termites are the most common species of termites to invade homes and also cause the most damage.